And if you liked this post, be sure to check out these popular posts:

 One such person was Vladimir Lenin, who while in exile in Switzerland campaigned against the war and called upon Russians to turn the "imperialist war into civil war."

 And it soon happened.
-Extreme hunger, cold and inflation drove citizens to the streets in what became known as the February Revolution in Petrograd.
+Extreme hunger, bitter cold, and runaway inflation drove citizens to the streets in what became known as the February Revolution in Petrograd.
 Nicholas called on police to control the situation, but they instead joined the strikers.

 The soldiers, now wise to the fact the Nicholas' strategies were seldom winners, followed police and refused to fulfill the Tsar's request that they tamp down the strikers.
 This, coupled with the massive losses incurred during World War One, led the Tsar -- lacking any real authority at this point -- to step down, leaving the Duma tasked with forming some semblance of government as all hell broke loose.